 Luther’s lab computers are set to shut off their monitors after 20 minutes and to shut down after 180 minutes of inactivity.
 When no one is logged in to the lab computers, they go to standby mode after 10 minutes of inactivity.
 This is a 95 percent power savings as compared to being left idle.
 The 180 minute timeframe was chosen to go well past the length that classes are in session to prevent disruption to the class and the faculty.

-Faculty and staff computers shut off their monitors after 10 minutes and the computers go into sleep mode after 2 hours; after 4 hours they hibernate.
-Depending upon the applications you use, you could change your settings to go into sleep mode sooner to save energy.
-For more detailed power setting recommendations and information about how sleep settings affect applications such as Datatel, click here.
+Faculty and staff computers shut off their monitors after 10 minutes, lock after 25 minutes, and the computers go into sleep mode after 2 hours; after 4 hours they hibernate.

 Many common home and office electronic devices consume energy even when turned off.
 This is called the “phantom load”, and it can occur with cell phone chargers, appliances with clocks or LED lights, and any device in sleep mode.
 The Department of Energy estimates that 75 percent of electricity used to power home electronics is consumed while the products are turned “off”.